 Once you submit your claim you will receive a claim confirmation number.
 You can check your claim status with the WSIB for an up-to-date view on the progress of your claim.

 Payments began at the end of June and happen on a bi-weekly basis.
-It may up to take approximately two weeks to process an approved claim.
+It takes approximately three weeks to process an approved claim.
 The timing depends on the completeness and complexity of the claim.

 Verification and enforcement